1.1. Contact organisation

 7.1.
 Confidentiality - policy

 The legal base concerning issues related to statistical confidentiality is Law on Public Statistics from 29 June 1995, with later amendments.
-Internal Policy no 12 of the President of CSO from 2 April 2014 covers instructions how to preserve statistical confidentiality.
+Internal Policy no. 32 of the President of Statistics Poland from 4 December 2020 covers instructions how to preserve statistical confidentiality.

 7.2.
 Confidentiality - data treatment

-According to Internal Policy No. 12 of the President of CSO it shall not be allowed to publish statistical data which can be related to, and used to identify, a specific natural person, or any statistical information and data characterising economic and financial results of entities of the national economy conducting business activity, if a given aggregation comprises less than three entities, or the share of a given entity in a certain compilation is higher than three-fourths of the whole.
-All recomendations are always applied.
+According to Internal Policy no. 32 of the President of Statistics Poland it shall not be allowed to publish statistical data which can be related to, and used to identify, a specific natural person, or any statistical information and data characterising economic and financial results of entities of the national economy conducting business activity, if a given aggregation comprises less than three entities, or the share of a given entity in a certain compilation is higher than three-fourths of the whole.
+All recommendations are always applied.

 8.1.
 Release calendar